sovdeeth/skript-particle/README.md

  - Animation:
    - Ability to stretch out drawing a shape over a timespan
    - Set up a pre-made animation in a custom structure, play back with one draw call
- - Better particle syntax:
-   - Particle motion tag, to allow motions based on the shape: inwards, outwards, clockwise, counter-clockwise

- # Syntax
-See the github wiki for syntax information.

 ![2022-08-28_00 10 57](https://user-images.githubusercontent.com/10354869/187062233-5f51ba7b-60f4-44f8-bf6b-862a4e2381fd.png)